 This is an ink that I really did not use that much.
 It was a case that I received a card, written in this ink, I loved the look, and immediately bought the ink.
 This goes along with my Shoreline Gold from Private Reserve.
 Certain makes the short note on a card standout.
 The scan really brings out the yellow shading that takes place with the ink.

+If you like shading then this is an ink to consider.
+The ink creates beautiful variation in tones.
+It can look very impressive.
 But in the end, it is not a colour that I can use very much.

 When I write with in with a M1000 fitted with a broad nib there is a significant amount of ink hitting the paper.
 With this amount of ink the colour depth comes out on the light side.
 For effect, there is a fair amount of shading.